Patrick Rochon, the philosophy, the question and the bio

 To me light painting is an expression of our true selves.
 It's about the trace we create and leave behind.
 Through science, we now know that our bodies are emitting light.
-So in a way, we've been and are constantly light painting by living.
+So in a way, we've been and are constantly light painting by nature.

 Light painting is an amazing art form.
 It enhances your imagination, wakes up your intuition and reflects who you are and where you are at.
-It’s like a mirror of the soul.
+It’s like a creative mirror of the soul.

 Where is this light painting art going?

 When I started light painting, I discovered a way to explore magic.
 It's like taking a picture of something that, doesn’t exist, like creating without seeing.

 As a light painter, I work in the dark.
 Intuition and imagination are my main senses.
 By practicing this art passionately, I’ve come to hear the inner self whisper hints and guides me towards new ideas and insights.
 In this creative zone, I find a place where the conscious meets the unconscious.
 It is a doorway to learn and discover the higher-self.
 It is a journey.